 Mohammad-Mahmoud Ould Mohamedou, PhD

-Mohammad-Mahmoud is deputy director and academic dean at the Geneva Centre for Security Policy, adjunct professor at the Graduate Institute of International and Development Studies, and visiting professor at Sciences Po, Paris.
+Mohammad-Mahmoud is professor at the Graduate Institute of International and Development Studies, and visiting professor at Sciences Po, Paris.
 He was associate director of the Harvard University Program on Humanitarian Policy and Conflict Research, foreign minister of Mauritania, director of research of the International Council on Human Rights Policy, and research associate at the Ralph Bunche Institute.
 His works include Understanding Al Qaeda: The Transformation of War, among others.
 He is completing a book on neo-authoritarian incursions in the civilian world and novel forms of globalization.
 He researches transnational terrorism, political violence, the transformation of warfare, transitions to democracy, and Middle Eastern and North African sociopolitical developments and conflicts.
 He is a frequent lecturer and has contributed to The New York Times, The International Herald Tribune, The Boston Globe, Le Monde, Le Monde Diplomatique, BBC World News, Al Jazeera, Voice of America, Radio France International, and others.

 Suddha Chakravartti, DIR